AdobeDocs/target.de-DE/help/c-target/creating-activity-only-audience.md

 topic: Advanced,Standard,Classic
 uuid: 3d0898d0-96e8-4bc9-86bd-3ae39db0e74d
 translation-type: tm+mt
-source-git-commit: c853ac9a9447a10b753e53fd707f6f72db2889b0
+source-git-commit: 8bd57fb3bb467d8dae50535b6c367995f2acabac

 ---

 # Erstellen einer Zielgruppe „Nur Aktivität“{#create-an-activity-only-audience}

 Erstellen Sie Zielgruppen „Nur Aktivität“ innerhalb des geleiteten Arbeitsablaufs mit drei Schritten, während Sie eine Aktivität erstellen.
-Diese Ad-hoc-Zielgruppen können an anderen Orten innerhalb derselben Aktivität verwendet werden, werden aber nicht in der [!UICONTROL Zielgruppenbibliothek] gespeichert, um sie in anderen Aktivitäten zu verwenden.
+These ad hoc audiences can be used in other places within the same activity, but are not stored in the [!UICONTROL Audiences Library] for use in other activities.

 Zielgruppen „Nur Aktivität“ bieten die folgenden Vorteile:

-* Sie können nur Zielgruppen verwenden, um eine Zielgruppe zu erstellen, die Sie nur einmal verwenden möchten, und Sie nicht in der [!UICONTROL Zielgruppenbibliothek speichern]möchten.
-Dadurch wird verhindert, dass [!UICONTROL die Zielgruppenbibliothek] mit Zielgruppen überhäuft wird, die Sie nie erneut verwenden möchten.
+* You can use activity-only audiences to create an audience that you want to use only once and you do not want to store it in the [!UICONTROL Audiences Library].
+This prevents the [!UICONTROL Audiences Library] from being cluttered with audiences that you never want to use again.
-* Nur-Aktivität-Zielgruppen sind in der [!UICONTROL Zielgruppenbibliothek nicht sichtbar].
+* Activity-only audiences are not visible in the [!UICONTROL Audiences Library].
 Gleichzeitig sind sie so auch vor Änderungen durch andere Personen in Ihrer Organisation geschützt.

-1. Klicken Sie beim Erstellen einer [Aktivität](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03)auf der **[!UICONTROL Target]** -Seite auf die drei vertikalen Auslassungszeichen und anschließend **[!UICONTROL auf Zielgruppe ersetzen]**.
+1. While creating an [activity](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), on the **[!UICONTROL Target]** page, click the three vertical ellipses, then click **[!UICONTROL Replace Audience]**.

    ![Schrittergebnis](assets/edit_audience.png)

-1. Klicken [!UICONTROL Sie auf der Seite Zielgruppe] auswählen auf **[!UICONTROL Aktivität nur Zielgruppe]**.
+1. On the [!UICONTROL Choose Audience] page, click **[!UICONTROL Activity Only Audience]**.

    ![](assets/activity-only-aud.png)